TPWeb/targetpay/readme.md

 php artisan vendor:publish --provider="TPWeb\TargetPay\TargetPayServiceProvider"
 ```

-This will add an `targetpay.php` config file to your config folder.
+This will add a `targetpay.php` config file to your config folder.
 In your .env file you can use:
 ```php
 TARGETPAY_LAYOUTCODE=xxxxx
 TARGETPAY_KLANTCODE=xxxxx